guard/guard/README.md

 $ bundle exec guard start --latency 1.5
 ```

-*NOTE: this option is OS specific, higher values are mostly useful to reduce
+*NOTE: this option is OS specific: while higher values may reduce CPU usage
-CPU usage when in polling mode (or lower values for faster responses), while it
+(and lower values may increase responsiveness) when in polling mode , it has no
-has no effect for optimized backends (except on Mac OS).
-If guard is not
+effect for optimized backends (except on Mac OS).
+If guard is not behaving as
-behaving as you want, you may instead want to tweak the `--wait-for-delay`
+you want, you'll likely instead want to tweak the `--wait-for-delay` option
-option below.*
+below or use the `--watchdirs` option.*

 #### `-p`/`--force-polling` option